equinor/cc-components/README.md

 ## Onboarding new apps 🔩

-New apps has to be *onboarded* onto a context in order to be availible for end users.
-Use the [Onboard app to Fusion Project Portal](https://github.com/equinor/cc-components/actions/workflows/onboard-app-fpp.yml) to onboard a app to a new context.
+Apps has to be *onboarded* onto a context in order to be availible for end users.
+Use the [Onboard app to Fusion Project Portal](https://github.com/equinor/cc-components/actions/workflows/onboard-app-fpp.yml) to onboard an app to a new context.
 Context ids can be found by selecting the context in the portal, then copying the GUID in the url or by using the Fusion API.

 > [!NOTE]
 > Context ids vary from different environments (they are different in test and prod)